rossanor/Getting-and-Cleaning-Data-Project/README.md

 The original data description may be founded in this url: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-This original dataset is processed by the file 'run_analysis.R' to achieve the following objectives:
+This original dataset contains two set of information (trainnig an test) an it is processed by the file 'run_analysis.R' to achieve the following objectives:

 1) Merges the training and the test sets to create one data set.